How Lamplugh CE School responds to the Local Offer

 Who can I contact for further information?

-You could also arrange to meet Mrs Katie Robinson who is our Acting Head teacher and Special Educational Needs Co-ordinator (SENCo).
+- You could also arrange to meet Mrs Lisa Hemingway who is our Headteacher and Special Educational Needs Co-ordinator (SENCo).

 - Look at our SEN policy on the school website as well as other school policies.